ENROLLING AND PLANNING A PROGRAM

 Online payments made by credit or debit card before 10:00 PM EST will be posted to your online account after 10:00AM EST the next day.
 Electronic check payments take 7 business days to process and post to your account.
 Payments by mail generally take about 2 weeks to process from the date they are mailed.

-See our Dates & Deadlines chart for our payment schedule.
-The dates and deadlines for your program are also available through your individual and school accounts online.
+The dates and deadlines for your program can be reviewed through your individual and school accounts online.

 Yes.
 Close Up offers roundtrip group transportation from a designated departure point in your community to Washington, DC.
 We use all three DC metro airports which include: Washington Dulles (IAD), Reagan National (DCA), and Baltimore Washington International (BWI).
 To take advantage of this, choose the Close Up group transportation option when you enroll your school or group online.
 Whether you choose to travel with us or on your own, we strongly urge you to buy travel insurance from Travel Guard.
 Participants will elect to purchase travel insurance upon completion of their enrollment forms online.